19hours/sg-statutes/Acts/Central Provident Fund Act.md

 (c) the Board may restore the whole or any part of the transferred amount (including the whole or such part, as the Board may determine, of any interest that would have been payable thereon if the transfer had not been made) to the member’s account in the Fund from which that amount had been transferred in such other circumstances as may be prescribed in any regulations made under section 77(1).

+[22/2010]

 (7D) Where the Board has transferred any amount standing to a member’s credit in the Fund to his ordinary account under subsection (7A)(b) or to the general moneys of the Fund under subsection (7B)(b) or any regulations made under section 77(1), the Board may restore the whole or any part of that amount (including the whole or such part, as the Board may determine, of any interest that would have been payable thereon if the transfer had not been made) to the member’s account in the Fund from which that amount had been transferred in such circumstances as may be prescribed in any regulations made under section 77(1).

+[22/2010]

 (7E) Where the Board is unable to ascertain a member’s identity, the Board may transfer to the general moneys of the Fund, in accordance with any regulations made under section 77(1), any amount standing to his credit in the Fund.

+[22/2010]

 (7F) Where, after the Board has transferred any amount standing to a member’s credit in the Fund to the general moneys of the Fund under subsection (7E) or any regulations made under section 77(1), the Board ascertains the identity of the member, the Board shall restore that amount (including the whole or such part, as the Board may determine, of any interest that would have been payable thereon if the transfer had not been made) to the member’s account in the Fund.

+[22/2010]

-(7G) Subsections (7A) to (7F) do not preclude, and do not affect the validity of, any transfer to the general moneys of the Fund, whether before, on or after the date of commencement of section 4(b) of the Central Provident Fund (Amendment) Act 2010, under any regulations made under section 77(1), of any amount standing to a member’s credit in the Fund.
+(7G) Subsections (7A) to (7F) do not preclude, and do not affect the validity of, any transfer to the general moneys of the Fund, whether before, on or after 1st January 2011, under any regulations made under section 77(1), of any amount standing to a member’s credit in the Fund.

+[22/2010]

 (7H) Where the Board has transferred any money standing to the credit of a member in the Fund from any account of the member in the Fund (referred to in this subsection as Account A) to any other account in the Fund (referred to in this subsection as Account B) under section 15(2A), (6), (7B) or (8A), 18(1)(a), (2)(a) or (3)(a), 18A(1), 18B(1) or 18C(1), any condition referred to in section 27(2)(b) or (3) or any regulations made under section 77(1), the Board may, on its own motion or on the application of the member, and subject to such terms and conditions as it may impose —